List of Star Wars creatures: Stratt

 The stratt is a large reptilian beast that lives on Coruscant.

 Suubatar

 The suubatar is a riding beast, native to the grasslands of Ansion.
 Suubatars are 6 m (19.7 ft) tall, and can travel at an impressive speed on their six muscular legs.
 They are omnivores, and feed equally well on large fruit and small prey.

+Swamp slug

-Swamp slugSwamp slugs are large aquatic mollusks that live on the planet Dagobah.
+Swamp slugs are large aquatic mollusks that live on the planet Dagobah.

 T

+Tach

-TachTach are harmless monkey-like creatures that inhabit the Shadowlands on the planet Kashyyyk.
+Tach are harmless monkey-like creatures that inhabit the Shadowlands on the planet Kashyyyk.
 During the Czerka occupation of Kashyyyk, tach were hunted by poachers for their glands, which were used as an additive in brewing a type of strong ale unique to the planet Taris.

 Talortai

 The Talortai are a mysterious, force sensitive race who are immune to aging.
 They are avian-humanoid in appearance but also have reptilian features.
 The Talortai are fierce warriors who hone their abilities using the force.
 Talortai also have the ability to regenerate any wounds.

 Urai Fen in the game Star Wars: Empire at War: Forces of Corruption is the only Talortain seen in the Star Wars franchise.